 The Pinewood Battery was the highest coastal defense battery in Hong Kong.
 Originally setup to strengthen the defence the western harbour of Hong Kong, it was later converted into an anti-aircraft battery.
 But today, the battery lies in ruins.
 And as I’ve been intrigued by war relics in Hong Kong, I decided to hike to Pinewood Battery and check out its ruins for myself.

-The hike is very easy, and I would recommend that the next time you’re at Victoria Peak, take a quick tour down Hong Kong’s war history.
+The next time you’re at Victoria Peak, go visit the battery and take a quick tour down Hong Kong’s war history.

 How To Get To Pinewood Battery